WICG/keyboard-lock/explainer2.md

 ## Use Cases

+Based on API usage so far, users of this API fall into 3 groups:

+* (I) Give me all the Browser Keys

+	* Remote access where browser keys are sent to the remote machine, but the user can still use OS shortcuts to switch between virtual desktops locally.

+	* Playing a game (local or streaming), where browser shortcuts are used in-game, but the player can Alt-Tab to quickly switch to another (e.g., a chat) application.

+* (II) Give me some of the Browser Keys (I'll tell you which ones)

+	* Playing a game (local or streaming), where some, but not all, of the browser shortcuts are handled by the game and the others are handled by the browser.

+	* Remote access where most browser keys are sent to the remote machine, but a few are handled by the local machine.
+OS shortcuts are handled by the local machine.

+* (III) Give me all the keys (Browser and System)

 	* Remote access where all Browser and System keys are sent to the remote machine.
 	E.g., the Escape key is sent so that a developer can effectively use VI on the remote machine.
-* Remote access where browser keys are sent to the remote machine, but the user can still use OS shortcuts to switch between virtual desktops locally.
-* Playing a game via a streaming service, where the keyboard shortcuts were determined assuming that the game is running as a native app.
-E.g., using Escape to pull up the game menu, or players can use ctrl as a modifer for WASD movement keys.
-* Playing a game via a streaming service, where browser shortcuts are used in-game, but the player can Alt-Tab to quickly switch to another (e.g., a chat) application.

 	* Playing a web-based fullscreen game that makes use of Alt-Tab in game without switching away from the game.

 ## What stays the same